Delta SkyMiles Gold review

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

 If you frequently fly Delta, the Delta SkyMiles® Gold American Express Card has a lot to offer.
-This travel credit card comes packed with benefits that can save you both time and money — think perks like free checked bags and priority boarding.
-Plus, it comes with a welcome offer of 35,000 bonus miles after meeting minimum spending requirements.
+This travel credit card comes packed with benefits that can save you both time and money — think perks like free checked bags and priority boarding on Delta flights.
+Plus, it comes with a welcome offer of 70,000 bonus miles after meeting minimum spending requirements.

 Here’s an honest review of the Delta SkyMiles Gold card.